Ex-girlfriend of 49ers' Reuben Foster recants domestic violence claims

 "But I want to be abundantly clear: If these charges are proven true, if Reuben did hit this young lady, he won't be a part of this organization going forward."

 Foster has remained in contact with the 49ers and has been working out on his own.
-He is scheduled for another court appearance on Monday, and he still has a May 2 hearing in Tuscaloosa, Alabama, related to a Jan.
+He is scheduled for another court appearance on Monday, and he still has a hearing scheduled for Wednesday in Tuscaloosa, Alabama, related to a Jan.
 12 arrest for second-degree marijuana possession.

 The NFL has been monitoring both cases, and either could lead to discipline from the league, up to and including suspension.
 Both cases will be reviewed under the league's policies on substance abuse and personal conduct.